Wednesday, February 12, 2020

 STORYBERRIES

-In addition to hosting multiple stories and poems by me, this Australian site has a wide selection of stories and poems and is a great resource for parents and teachers.
+In addition to hosting multiple stories and poems by me, this Australian site has a wide selection of stories and poems and is a great resource for parents and teachers (audio and video versions of most stories are also available).

 This wonderful site contains all sorts of original children's poetry.
 The captain of the balloon is Jonathan Humble, himself an accomplished poet.